Movable and space-saving design elements define this creative family home in the Mission District.

 A new operable skylight above the stairs offers an alluring visual connection to the outdoors, while providing passive climate control.
 On cool days, light floods the space from above and warms the home, while on warmer days, the open skylight allows air to circulate.
 The skylight is one of the owners’ favorite part of the home—seeing the changing light through the opening, catching glimpses of the moon at night, or listening to the rain on its surface.

+Movable and space-saving design elements define this creative family home in the Mission District.
 The kitchen was given an economical revamp by adding new drawer and door fronts to the existing cabinet boxes.
 Countertops were replaced with custom fabricated white oak butcher block surfaces, and a complementary white oak kitchen island was installed.
 A Wolf range, Vent-a-Hood hood, Franke stainless steel sink, and Bosch dishwasher complete the space.

 The focal point of the home’s modernized exterior is a custom, wood-and-steel entry gate designed by atelier KS and built by DeFauw Design + Fabrication, a local fabricator who also made custom closing hardware for the piece.
 Franz and Paré-Mayer paired angled cypress slats with an industrial metal frame to create the entryway.
 A few paces behind the gate, a large glass door provides direct access to the home, fulfilling the owners’ wish for an entry vestibule that would be separate from the street.
 The angled wood slats offer privacy from the exterior, while selectively allowing light to penetrate through.